mikependon/RepoDB/RepoDb.Docs/bulk-operation-edge-cases.md

 ## Identity Columns

-Both the [BulkInsert](https://repodb.net/operation/bulkinsert) and [BulkMerge](https://repodb.net/operation/bulkmerge) operations are special in a way of bulk-processing the huge datasets but still be able to retrieve the new generated identity columns value back to the data models.
+Both the [BulkInsert](https://repodb.net/operation/bulkinsert) and [BulkMerge](https://repodb.net/operation/bulkmerge) operations are special in a way of bulk-processing the huge datasets.
+By using these operations, you are able to retrieve the newly generated identity column values from your data models, just right after the execution.

-It is a very common and is an important use-case to most.
+We believe that it is a very common and is an important use-case to you (and/or most developers).
 Imagine bulk inserting the huge datasets and have all the identities referenced back to your application for building relationships.

 To enable this, simply set the `isReturnIdentity` argument to `true` when calling the operations.